qiuxuanzhizi/QWSNM/ReadMe.txt

-This is the code of ''Qinghua Zhang, Liangtian He, Yilun Wang, Liangjian Deng, Jun Liu, Quaternion-based Schatten p-norm Minimization for Color Image Restoration with Convergence Guarantee''.
+This is the code of ''Qinghua Zhang, Liangtian He, Yilun Wang, Liangjian Deng, Jun Liu, Quaternion Weighted Schatten p-norm Minimization for Color Image Restoration with Convergence Guarantee''.

 Run main.m to test our proposed algorithm.